wdoyle42/scorecard/README.md

           'tidyr')                 # make data wrangling easier
 ```

-[`rmarkdown`](https://github.com/rstudio/rmarkdown) is also required to produce the final HTML file.
+[`rmarkdown`](https://github.com/rstudio/rmarkdown) is also required to produce the final HTML file if you choose not to use RStudio.

 Note that the geospatial packages (e.g., `rgdal` and `rgeos`) may require the installation of geospatial libraries on your local machine.
 For OS X, many can be installed using prepackaged binaries [found here](http://www.kyngchaos.com/software/frameworks).